natalieagus/50002/docs/Hardware/e_sequentiallogic.md

    -  Lets call this the **`memory` mode** (or `read` mode in some textbooks).

+Before we progress, let's ensure we understand one thing first:
+* The theory of a working D latch is that when G transitions from HIGH to LOW, Q should hold the value present on D at that moment.
+* However, a combinational device (the Mux) makes NO output guarantees until tpd after an input change and may behave unpredictably between tcd and tpd.
+* This is time gap between "remembering old stable value" to "producing new stable value" as input transitions.

+So if the falling edge of G briefly invalidates Q, the memory fails because Q is exactly what we are trying to preserve.
+Therefore, we must ensure that a HIGH-to-LOW transition on G does not disturb Q at all.
+This is done by the hardware, which is to build a lenient mux.
+You can read the appendix section if you're interested, but as long as you can take at face value that HIGH TO LOW transition on G does not disturb Q at all, as long as some prerequisites about D holds (will be explained below), then you're good to continue.

 ### Using a D-Latch

 A D-latch operates by capturing the input voltage (valid low or high) at the D wire when a valid high voltage is applied to the G wire (also shown as the **Clock** port in the diagram below).
 After the voltage at G switches to low, the D-latch retains the value from D at the time G was high, without needing to maintain D's initial values.